February 26, 2019

 12:15-1:15 Utilities and Local Governments: Shared Goals and Sustainable Projects — Hear from some of the experts on what industry leaders are doing to collaborate on and implement sustainable projects while ensuring reliability.

-Moderator: Greg Bollom, Executive Vice President, Madison Gas and Electric
+Moderator: Greg Bollom, Assistant Vice President and Regulatory Consultant, Madison Gas and Electric

 Deborah Erwin, Manager, Regulatory Policy, Xcel Energy